nfoasberg/ProjectTRIKE-American-Literature/Transform_Stage_2.md

-Working with MLA Data -- Second Steps
+# Working with MLA Data -- Second Steps

-Previously on Project TRIKE: American Literature:
+## Previously on Project TRIKE: American Literature:

-After downloading three years worth of metadata for the journal American Literature, we extracted the subject terms from it using Python.
+After downloading three years worth of metadata for the journal _American Literature_, we extracted the subject terms from it using Python.
 The dataset included several types of subject terms specifying the centuries, authors, works, and types of works, in addition to what we're calling "subject terms" proper -- the descriptions of the content of each of the articles.
 Each of these types of terms is now stored in its own CSV file, along with the year from which it was taken.

 Our next step is to organize this data into tables and charts, so that we can more easily find interesting patterns.

 From this point on, it's worthwhile to think about each of the pieces of our data separately; the things we can do with each are going to be different.

-American Literature by Century
+## American Literature by Century

 Our collection of subject dates is the easiest to work with.
 In the records, each article has metadata indicating the century to which the literature it analyzes belongs -- the subject dates.
 These are relatively easy to analyze because: